Review · Other Supplements

 When you order, here’s what lands:

 • A digital bonus guide, usually a PDF on longevity or brain health.
+These are filler — most buyers won’t open it after the first glance.

-What the named ingredients do
+What the ingredients actually do (and don’t)

 What it costs and how the refund works